 Special Tax on Property (SRET)

 This applies to all companies in Greece which own real estate.
 By this tax, the government aims to prevent the companies from avoiding disclosure of their real estate property.
-If there is no exemption for the company, it has to pay an annual rate of 15% on the objective value of the property.
+If there is no exemption for the company, it has to pay an annual rate of 15 percent on the objective value of the property.
 Certain exemptions are as follows: